mschuchard/jenkins-devops-libs/docs/Terraform.md

 ```

 ### terraform.fmt()
 Uses Terraform to check for properly formatted code.
 Note that in Terraform 0.12.x the `recursive` option was added (Terraform < 0.12 automatically recursed through subdirectories).
 The `check` and `write` parameters are mutually exclusive, and so only one of them may be enabled at a time.
+This method will return a `Boolean` type indicating whether the format check was successful (`true`) or not (`false`).
+Note that if `check` is `false` then the return will always be `true`.

 ```groovy
 terraform.fmt(